brian-mann/Backbone.Chooser/README.md

 * profit

 ## Screencast
-Want to see this this in action?
+Want to see this in action?
 It's in Episode #08 of [BackboneRails.com - PlanetExpress](http://www.backbonerails.com/series/building_planet_express)